Karat Gold Compared: 9k, 10k, 12k, 14k, 18k, 22k, or 24k?

 18 Karat Gold

 In Western countries, 18k gold is considered the luxury standard for fine jewelry.
-This is because 18k (or 75% pure gold) is the highest karat rating a piece of jewelry can have while still being durable enough to wear on a daily basis.
+This is because 18k (or 75% pure gold) is the highest karat grade gold jewelry can have while still being durable enough to wear on a daily basis.

-18k gold is particularly associated with wedding rings.
-Gold represents eternal love, so it makes symbolic sense to include as much of it in an engagement ring or wedding band as is feasible.
-Modern 18k rings are designed to resist wear and tear, making this karatage a practical option as well as romantic one.
+18k gold is ideal for engagement rings and wedding rings.
+Gold represents eternal love, so it makes symbolic sense to include as much of it in an engagement ring or wedding band as possible.

 14 Karat Gold

-At 58.3% gold content, 14k gold is a terrific combination of affordability and strength.
-While it doesn’t have quite the same beautiful coloring and dazzling shine as 18k, 14k gold is still very attractive.
-It also has the advantage of holding gemstones more securely than softer, higher karat alloys.
+At 58.3% gold content, 14k gold combines affordability with strength.
+While it doesn’t have the purity or value of 18k, 14k gold is still an attractive metal that can resist wear and tear and hold gemstones more securely than softer, higher karat gold alloys.

-Because it’s both visually appealing and relatively inexpensive, 14k gold is the most common type of gold jewelry sold in the US.
+Because it’s both visually appealing and relatively inexpensive, 14k gold makes up most of the gold jewelry sales in the US.
 As such, 14k jewelry is usually available in a wider variety of types and styles.
-Whether you’re looking for engagement rings, bracelets, chains, or earrings, chances are you’ll be able to find something you like in 14k gold.

 12 Karat Gold